 If you do not have a device, you can use one of a few programs on your computer to view the ePub file.

-The most up-to-date program, and the one we recommend you use for your previewing, is the Readium plugin for Chrome.
+For other computers, the most up-to-date program, and the one we recommend you use for your previewing, is the Readium plugin for Chrome.
 You must have the Chrome browser installed in order to use Readium.

 The most common program people use when looking at ePub files on a computer is Adobe Digital Editions (ADE).
 ADE does not have every good support for newer ePub features, so you may not see the same formatting in ADE as you do in better reading systems like Readium.
 To install the ADE software on your computer, visit the ADE website, then download and install the program.
 When the program opens you can choose to register it with an Adobe account, or you can leave it unregistered.
 To open your ePub file, you can either double click on the file (ADE installs as the default ePub reading program on your computer) or click on the Library dropdown and select Add item to Library.